super-resolution/Locan/docs/background.rst

 Project background
 ===========================

-This project was started in 2017 at the University of Würzburg and builds on various approaches to deal with single-molecule localization data.
+The surepy project was started in 2017 at the University of Würzburg.
+In this project we assemble a code base to deal with single-molecule localization data.
+We provide original algorithms but also borrow from existing solutions by providing wrapper functions.